Rawrshak/Asset-Frameworks/Drafts/CollectionContractMetadata.md

 }
 ```

-The content contract metadata will be uploaded to permanent storage, such as Arweave, so data regarding the contract is persistent.
+The collection contract metadata will be uploaded to permanent storage, such as Arweave, so data regarding the contract is persistent.
 This cannot be updated over time and will be permanent once uploaded.

 ### Todo: Localization
 Similarly to the ERC1155 metadata json schema, metadata localization should be standardized to increase presentation uniformity across all languages.
 This should also be loosely based on the ERC1155 metadata localization schema.